pimcore/pimcore/doc/23_Installation_and_Upgrade/09_Upgrade_Notes/README.md

       Also, a user can use cookie `pimcore_targeting_enabled=1` to enable targeting.
     - [Google Marketing] has been moved to `pimcore/google-marketing-bundle` package.
       - Config `pimcore:services:google` has been removed, please use `pimcore_google_marketing` in the PimcoreGoogleMarketingBundle instead.
+    - [Newsletter] has been moved to `pimcore/newsletter-bundle` package.
+      - Config `pimcore:newsletter` has been removed, please use `pimcore_newsletter` in the PimcoreNewsletterBundle instead.
+      - Newsletter related Events have been moved into PimcoreNewsletterBundle.
+Please check and adapt the Events' namespaces.
+      - Service ids changed from `pimcore.newsletter` to `pimcore_newsletter` e.g. `pimcore_newsletter.document.newsletter.factory.default`
     - [Google] Classes Google\Cse and Google\Cse\Item have been removed.
 - [Codeception] Bumped `codeception/codeception` version to ^5.0.
 Now, Pimcore is using a new directory structure for tests (Codeception 5 directory structure).
 For details, please see [#13415](https://github.com/pimcore/pimcore/pull/13415)
 - [Session]